Acetaminophen and children: Why dose matters

 An acetaminophen overdose can happen in the blink of an eye.
 Consider these scenarios:

-If you give your child acetaminophen, read the product label carefully to determine the correct dose based on your child's weight.
+If you give your child acetaminophen, read the product label carefully.
+It can help you determine the correct dose based on your child's current weight.
 Generally, doses can be repeated every four hours, but shouldn't be given more than five times in 24 hours.

-If you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose — nausea, vomiting, lethargy and abdominal pain within 24 hours — call a poison control center at 800-222-1222 in the United States or seek emergency care.
+Call Poison Help at 800-222-1222 or go to www.poison.org in the United States.
+Or seek emergency care if you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose.
+These may include nausea, vomiting, lethargy and right upper abdominal pain.
 If possible, note the strength or concentration of acetaminophen in the product to help poison control or the emergency responders assess your child.
 If you seek medical help, take the medication bottle with you.

 In the hospital, a child with an acetaminophen overdose will have a blood test to determine if the concentration in his or her blood is toxic.
 If necessary, an antidote might be given to reverse the effects of the acetaminophen.

 How can an acetaminophen overdose be prevented?

 Before you give your child acetaminophen, consider whether your child needs it.
 For example, the main goal of treating a child who has a fever is to improve comfort — not to normalize the body temperature.
 In addition:

 - Know your child's current weight.
 Follow the directions and weight-based dose recommendations printed on medication labels.

 - Use the measuring device that comes with your child's medication.
 Don't use household teaspoons — which can vary in size — to measure liquid acetaminophen.

 - Don't give your child acetaminophen when he or she is taking other medications containing acetaminophen.